ruf-io/demo-hugo-cms/site/content/_index.md

 ---
+title: "Materialize: The streaming database for up-to-date materialized views"
+description: "Some description here."
 hero:
   title: The Streaming Database | for Real-time Analytics
   subtitle: Materialize simplifies how developers build with real-time data, using